How the Loan Process Works

-There is little doubt that getting a mortgage loan is a complex process.
-You would not be researching mortgage loans if you could get a loan in a single day by filling out a simple application.
-But James M. Dix does the heavy lifting so you can concentrate on what's important — preparing to move into your new home or saving money.
+There is little doubt ; getting a mortgage is a complicated process.
+You would not be researching mortgage loans if you could get a mortgage loan in one day by filling out a simple application.
+We do most of the heavy lifting for you, so you can concentrate on what's important — preparing to move into your new home or saving money.

 A couple of factors determine this amount.
 What kind of monthly payment are you looking for?
-What is the maximum you can borrow from a lender, given your income and credit history?
+And given your unique credit and employment history, income and debt, and goals, how much will a lender loan you?
 You can get a good idea of your preferred payment abount using the calculators on our website.
 And we can guide you to the right loan amount and best program for you when you answer a few quewstions.
 Because lender guidelines are fairly standard, we can give you a good idea of how much you can borrow after a short conversation.

-This is where the process really begins and James M. Dix can really save you money.
-You will supply details on your current job, your assets, and residence history.
+This step is where James M. Dix will start to save you money.
+You will provide information on your employment, your assets, and your residence history.
 You'll supply information on your employment, asset, and residence history.
 We will get your credit report and score (only after you give your permission, of course).
-After we have reviewed this information we will give you a letter of pre-qualification.
-Be careful with this letter — it is a useful tool for buying your new home!
-With this letter, your REALTOR® will negotiate the best deal for your new home.
-While you're shopping for the home that's right for you, we are finding the best loan program for you.
+After we have reviewed this information we will give you a pre-qualification letter.
+With this letter, your real estate agent will negotiate the best deal for your new home.
+While you're shopping for your new home with your agent, we find the best program for you.

-After you've signed the offer and the sellers have accepted, you should apply for the loan.
-It's very easy, and you can do it online, right here on our website.
-When the time is right, we will order an appraisal of your new home.
+Once you have made the offer and the sellers have accepted, you should complete the loan application.
+Applying for a loan could not get much easier; you can apply any time right here on our site.
+At the end of this step, we'll order an appraisal of your new home.

-Your real estate agent and the seller's will coordinate to find an escrow/title company to take care of the funding of your loan once it's approved.
-We'll coordinate with this company to ensure all the papers your lender requires are in order, and you'll probably}likely sign all these papers at this company's officeWe do all the work to work with with the title company on your date of closing.
-Because you don't need to worry with this coordination, you get to think about moving logistics, painting, new carpet, and the fun parts of moving into a new house.
+The real estate agents will find a title company to handle the "funding" of the loan and closing of the sale.
+We'll coordinate with this company to make sure the papers your lender will need are in order, and you'll probably}likely sign all these papers at this company's officeWe coordinate with the title company on your date to close.
+Because you don't have to worry with this coordination, you can think about moving, paint colors, carpet, and the fun parts of getting your new home.

-You've answered some few questions, provided lots of information, applied online, and the next thing you know, you're deciding when to move in!
-We take care of the loan details so you can spend your time finding the new home that's right for you.
+You've answered some few questions, provided detailed information, applied online, and the next thing you know, you're moving in!
+We take care of the mortgage legwork so you can spend your time finding your new home.

 Have questions about the loan process?
 Call James M. Dix at (317) 288-9434.
 We answer questions about the loan process every day.